Photos

 (GIMP is another free alternative to Photoshop.
 Acorn is another photo editor for Mac, costs $29.95 one time.)

-The Photos app on Mac or iPhone is an alternative way to prepare pictures for display.
+The Photos app on Mac or iPhone is a good way to prepare pictures for display.
 Here are the steps I take on almost every photo.
 (Look at the picture as you go, and undo anything that makes it worse.)

 Here is a good article by Adam Engst on photo sharing services.
 Thoughts on Sharing Vacation Photos.